origedit/rottent/readme.md

 mouse handles macros like functions in algol-likes. i'm not sure how this feature is implemented, but it seems too complex to stay.

-the if-statement in mouse doesn't have an else part. as it turns out, its implementation is complicated.
+the branch statement in mouse doesn't have a false part. as it turns out, its implementation is complicated.

 reading programs written for mouse, for a long time i thought that `!` in text literals was a writing style and not a marker of newlines. in rottent you can write newlines either directly in  the text or as `#10}`.

 mouse didn't feel need for single character input and output. i added this feature in hope to make the language usable. without direct access to files, this decision seems naive.

-rottent has way more primitives than mouse. it could use less. rottent seems more complicated than mouse, while being just as weird to program.
+rottent has way more primitives than mouse. it could use less. rottent seems more complicated than mouse, while being just as weird to program, if not more.

-the working interpreter is in less than 300 lines of c (to do: count with cloc).
+the working interpreter is about 300 lines of c (to do: count with cloc).

 i'm unaware of why mouse is the way it is, mainly because the book on it is unobainable. i designed rottent to see what mouse would be like if you were able to get things done with it. in result i brang it closer to forth. indeed, if you need to get things done, just use forth.